WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Aida-Mehonic/Kirstie-CheckIn-Meetings.md

 #### Who did you help over the past fortnight?
 * The RAM team - as we're learning the ropes of the job together. 💪
+  * KW: I'm so enjoying the vibe!!
+Well done!

 #### Who helped you over the past fortnight?
 * Also, the RAM team - they always have loads of ideas and so I get feedback on my thinking.
+  * KW: As it should be!! ✨
 * JM - with DSG plans.

 #### What did you achieve?